obsproject/obs-websocket/README.md

 ### Branches

-The two main development branches are:

-- `4.x-current`: actively-maintained codebase for 4.x releases.
-Backwards-compatible (unless stated otherwise) with existing clients until 5.0.
-- `5.x`: upcoming 5.0 version

-**New features and fixes must be based off and contributed to `4.x-current`**, as obs-websocket 5.0 is not in active development yet.
+Development happens on `4.x-current`

 ### Pull Requests

-Pull Requests must never be based off your fork's main branch (in our case, `4.x-current` or `5.x`).
+Pull Requests must never be based off your fork's main branch (in this case, `4.x-current`).
 Start your work in a new branch based on the main one (e.g.: `cool-new-feature`, `fix-palakis-mistakes`, ...) and open a Pull Request once you feel ready to show your work.

-If your Pull Request is not ready to merge yet, tag it with the `work in progress` label.
-You can also use the `help needed` label if you have questions, need a hand or want to ask for input.
+**If your Pull Request is not ready to merge yet, create it as a Draft Pull Request** (open the little arrow menu next to the "Create pull request" button, then select "Create draft pull request").

 ### Code style & formatting